 But when the trio discovers that humans are destroying the Wild Wood and the lives of its creatures for their own dark purposes, Fable cannot stay quiet.
 As the unspoken truce between the people of Endsborough and the inhabitants of the Wild Wood crumbles, violence escalates, threatening war and bringing Fable’s mother closer to the fulfillment of a deadly prophecy that could leave Fable a most Unready Queen.

 In this second book in the Oddmire series, the New York Times bestselling author of Jackaby takes readers on an adventure full of monsters, mayhem, and magic. (taken from Amazon)

 Thank you to Kelly Doyle at Algonquin Books for providing me with this book in exchange for my honest opinion.
-This book is available for purchase on June twenty third.
+This book is available for purchase now.

 After reading and loving The Oddmire: Changeling, I couldn’t wait to read The Unready Queen.
 The series continues wonderfully, combining the fantastical with the everyday wonder of childhood.

 Cole and Tinn are still a large part of this book, but Fable takes center stage this time.
 Oh, wow, I love that character!
 She has a self-confidence and a desire to believe the best of everybody that is refreshing.
 Each character is nuanced, and Fable is no exception.
 She doesn’t feel ready to take on the responsibilities her mom is training her for, completely unaware that her unique way of doing things is exactly what the Wild Wood needs.